TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1283.25 Clinical Supervision

-b) At least 100 of the 200 hours of clinical supervision, whether accumulated during or after graduate training for the first qualifying degree, shall have been received from an individual(s) who, at the time the supervision took place:
+b) At least 100 of the 200 hours of clinical supervision, whether accumulated during or after graduate training for the first qualifying degree, shall have been received from an individual who, at the time the supervision took place:

-1) was certified as an approved supervisor or supervisor in training by the American Association for Marriage and Family Therapy; or
+1) Was certified as an approved supervisor or supervisor in training by the American Association for Marriage and Family Therapy; or

-3) held an active clinical membership certification with the American Association for Marriage and Family Therapy for at least 5 years; or
+3) Held an active clinical membership certification with the American Association for Marriage and Family Therapy for at least 5 years; or

-4) had:
+4) Had:

-A) held an active license as a licensed clinical psychologist, a licensed clinical social worker, a licensed clinical professional counselor or a psychiatrist licensed under the Medical Practice Act;
+A) an active license as a licensed clinical psychologist, a licensed clinical social worker, a licensed psychiatrist as defined in Section 1-121 of the Mental Health and Developmental Code;

 C) provided at least 1000 hours of conjoint therapy; and

-c) The other 100 hours of the clinical supervision shall have been received as part of a practicum or internship experience and/or from an individual(s) who, at the time the supervision took place, was a licensed marriage and family therapist, licensed clinical psychologist, licensed clinical social worker, licensed clinical professional counselor or psychiatrist licensed under the Medical Practice Act with 5 years experience in his/her discipline.
+c) The other 100 hours of the clinical supervision shall have been received as part of a practicum or internship experience and/or from an individual who, at the time the supervision took place, was a licensed marriage and family therapist, licensed clinical psychologist, licensed clinical social worker, licensed clinical professional counselor or psychiatrist licensed under the Medical Practice Act of 1987 [225 ILCS 60/1] with at least five years of experience in his or her discipline.

 e) Supervision means the direct clinical review, for the purposes of training or teaching by a supervisor, of the applicant's interaction with a client.
 The purpose of supervision shall be to promote the development of the individual's clinical skills.